Migrating from OSSEC

 OSSEC 2.8.3 or higher

-The migration of Elastic stack, in the case that you already have it installed, is beyond the scope of Wazuh documentation.
-We recommend you visit our guides for Installing Elastic Stack.
+The migration of Elastic Stack, in the case that you already have it installed, is beyond the scope of Wazuh documentation.
+To learn more about the default Wazuh installation, see the Installation guide.

 OSSEC agents are compatible with the Wazuh server.
 You can even have different versions of Wazuh and OSSEC agents reporting to a centralized Wazuh server.
 Having said that, it is recommended to keep both server and agents updated to the latest version.
 For interactive help, our mailing list is available.
 You can subscribe by sending an email to